live-keys/livekeys/doc/pages/plugin-live.md

 Returns the color of the triangle.

-{qmlType:StaticLoader}
-{qmlInherits:external.QtQuick#Item}
-{qmlBrief:Creates and stores a component statically.
-See {Static Items} for more information on statics in Livekeys.}

-An example is available at **samples\live\staticloader.qml**

-{qmlProperty:Component source}

-Component to load statically.

-{qmlProperty:object item}

-This property holds the top-level object that was loaded

-{qmlSignal:itemCreated()}

-This signal is emitted when the item is created.
-This is usually at the start of the application, or when the user calls the staticLoad function with a different state id than the previous compilation.

-{qmlMethod:staticLoad(string id)}

-Loads the StaticLoader state. `id` has to be unique for this component when used in context with other StaticLoaders.

 {qmlType:FileReader}
 {qmlInherits:external.QtCore#Object, external.QtQml#ParserStatus}
 {qmlBrief:Represents a file reader which extracts the data from a file and potentially monitors changes.}